vhvplatform/go-framework/docs/ARCHITECTURE.md

 ## Overview

-The go-devtools repository provides a comprehensive development environment for the SaaS Platform microservices.
+The go-framework repository provides a comprehensive development environment for the SaaS Platform microservices.
 It follows a **tools-as-code** approach where all development operations are scripted, versioned, and automated.

 ### Quick Start